cotobadesign/cotoba-agent-oss-docs/source/rst/Template_Tags.rst

 [custom]

 | This function is used to obtain intent information for NLU results.
 | Values are returned only if there is an NLU result.
-Therefore, it is basically used in template when the category that specified  :ref:`nlu tag<pattarn_nlu>` in pattern matches.
+Therefore, it is basically used in template when the category that specified  :ref:`nlu tag<pattern_nlu>` in pattern matches.
 | See :doc:`NLU <NLU>`  for more information.

 * Attribute